 Contact me by e-mail at: David Taylor

-All photos in this web site (except as specifically designated) are copyright 1997 and 2001 by David Taylor.
+All photos in this web site (except as specifically designated) are copyright 1997 through 2019 by David Taylor.
 Permission to use them for one-time private or educational use is granted.
 All commercial use without permission is prohibited.